quanyumath/Data/README.md

-There are several types of model data, including "low rank tensor recovery", "face recognition".
+There are several types of model data, including "low rank matrix & tensor recovery", "face recognition".